Harbinger-3/Ceilidh20/README.md

 # WARNING ⚠️

-This cryptographic system is **custom-implemented** and has not been widely reviewed by the cryptographic community.
-It was initially developed <b>out of boredom</u>, and became an open-source project. <h3>Do not use this cipher for sensitive data or in production environments!</h3>
+This cryptographic system is **"custom-implemented** and has not been widely reviewed by the cryptographic community.
+It was initially developed out of boredom and later became an open-source project.

-The design was based on **ChaCha20** and/or **Salsa20** and it was modified to make it more secure by addressing some of the challenges associated with stream ciphers, such as <u>deterministic outputs</u> which can have vulnerabilities like predictability and susceptibility to known-plaintext attacks, where an attacker can exploit the repetitive nature of the cipher to recover the secret key or plaintext.
+<h3>Do not use this cipher for sensitive data or in production environments!</h3>

+While inspired by **ChaCha20** and/or **Salsa20**, the system was modified to address certain weaknesses in stream ciphers, such as *deterministic outputs* that could be vulnerable to attacks like known-plaintext attacks.
+The modifications include a **larger nonce**, the introduction of an **IV**, and **hashing the IV pair** for added **randomization**, ensuring non-deterministic ciphertext output and, possibly, more security.

-Key differences include a **larger nonce**, the addition of an **IV** as well as **hashing IV pair** for **randomization**, and **non-deterministic ciphertext** output.
-It is uncertain whether this is a completely new cipher or simply a <u>variant</u> derived from existing stream cipher families.
+It is unclear whether this is a completely new cipher or merely a variant derived from existing stream cipher families.

 # Open-source